sap-tarshi-ghosh/notepad/README.md

 # Notepad - Windows Forms Application

 A simple Notepad like text editor built with C# and Windows Forms (.NET Framework 4.7.2).
-This application supports multiple documents using tabs, basic file operations, and text formatting (For now only text coloring).
+This application supports multiple documents using tabs, basic file operations, and text formatting (For now only text .

 ## Features